NuevoFoundation/workshops/content/english/csharp-basics/variables.md

 ## Play with variables

 Let's see what we can do with variables.
-Launch and fork the repl.

-<a class="my-2 mx-4 btn btn-info" href="https://replit.com/@nuevofoundation/CSharpBasicsVariables" target="_blank">Launch Replit</a>

-Try entering these lines and **run**:
+In the .NET Fiddle Frame below, fork the Fiddle and try entering these lines and **run**:

 ```C#
 int age = 10;